michaelgraemeshort/michaelgraemeshort.github.io/_posts/2022-08-16-decorators.md

 **The Second Thing**

-Two sets of parentheses means two functions - an outer, and an inner.
+Two sets of parentheses means two functions - an outer, and an inner. `double(add)` must return a object that can be called with `(3, 4)`.

-Accordingly, three sets of parentheses means three functions - an outer, a middle, and an inner.
+Accordingly, three sets of parentheses means three functions.
 For example, in:

 ```python
 @multiply(2)        # Fancy decorator with an argument